semaurer/ToTheDen/Readme.md

 `board.js`: this script will handle the logic for creating and updating the necessary HTML5 Canvas elements and rendering them to the DOM.

-`cell.js`: this script will handle the logic for either being an obstacle for a safe piece of the board when coming into contact with the bear.
+`tile.js`: this script will handle the logic for either being an obstacle or a normal tile when coming into contact with the bear.

 `bear.js`: this script will handle the logic for rendering the bear as it moves across the board